forem/forem/README.md

 5. Set up your environment variables/secrets
     - Create a `config/application.yml` file to store development secrets.
 This is a personal file that is ignored in git.
     - Copy [`config/sample_application.yml`](config/sample_application.yml) in order to create a valid `application.yml`
+    - You'll need to get your own free API keys for a few services. [**Follow this wiki to get them.**](https://github.com/thepracticaldev/dev.to_core/wiki/Getting-API-Keys-for-Basic-Development)
     - If you are missing `ENV` variables on bootup, `_env_checker.rb` will let you know.
 If you add or remove `ENV` vars to the project, you must also modify this file before they can be merged.
-    - You can start the app in development with basic placeholder keys, but you will need to provide your own valid keys for a lot of app behavior (such as logging in via oauth).
+The wiki above should handle all the necessary keys for basic development.

 #### Starting the application
 We're mostly a Rails app, with a bit of Webpack sprinkled in. **For most cases, simply running `bin/rails server` will do.** If you're working with Webpack though, you'll need to run the following: